Agentic Substrate Readiness

 Integration density between detected tools — the more tools speak to each other, the more agent-operable the stack overall.

 schema.org / JSON-LD presence, validity, and coverage on the things that matter — Organization, Article/BlogPosting, FAQPage, HowTo, Product, Service, LocalBusiness, Event.
-GEO-relevant types deliver ~3.2x higher AI citation probability.
+Answer-relevant types are materially more likely to be extracted into AI-generated answers.

-Explicit allow/deny posture in robots.txt for AI bots.
-Differentiated training-vs-retrieval posture (training bots blocked while retrieval bots allowed) is a valid strategic choice that scores positively, not negatively.
-Retrieval bots blocked caps GEO regardless of other signals — blocked retrieval means no AI citation possible.
+Explicit allow/deny posture in robots.txt for AI bots — training bots (GPTBot, Google-Extended, ClaudeBot) versus retrieval bots (ChatGPT-User, PerplexityBot, OAI-SearchBot).
+A differentiated posture (training blocked, retrieval allowed) is a valid strategic choice that scores positively.
+Retrieval bots blocked caps AEO regardless of other signals — no fetch, no answer-extraction.

 Agent Compatibility